 This trend emphasizes a minimalist, clean look for makeup.
 But it also emphasizes the colors of the packaging and products themselves.

-The color and appearance of the packaging is critical because many beauty consumers are displaying these products as decorative elements on their dressing tables or bathroom counters.
+The colors and appearance of the packaging are critical because many beauty consumers are displaying these products as decorative elements on their dressing tables or bathroom counters.

 Preppy skincare products often feature bright or pastel packaging.

 Drunk Elephant is one of the most popular preppy skincare companies.

 Each product’s packaging features a brightly colored lid.
 Consumers are so excited about displaying their Drunk Elephant products that the company started a hashtag just for that purpose: #drunkelephantshelfie.

 Drunk Elephant shelfies have become popular on social media.

 8. Chrome Accents